 Bill has a great deal of experience in cases involving large amounts of electronically stored information, working with courts, adversaries and Information Technology professionals to effectively manage e-discovery to minimize costs during litigation.

 In his counseling work, Bill advises management clients on all types of employment related issues and the prevention of workplace disputes.
 He drafts handbooks, employment contracts, arbitration agreements and separation agreements Bill conducts wage and hour audits, and audits of Human Resources policies and practices.
 Employers also retain Bill to conduct investigations of alleged workplace misconduct.
-In the health care arena, Bill has expertise and advises employers regarding their compliance obligations under New Jersey’s Health Care Professional Responsibility and Reporting Enhancement Act (a/k/a the Cullen Law).
+In the health care arena, Bill has extensive experience and advises employers regarding their compliance obligations under New Jersey’s Health Care Professional Responsibility and Reporting Enhancement Act (a/k/a the Cullen Law).

 Bill is also a frequent contributor to the firm's LaborSphere blog, which provides coverage and insights on breaking cases, recently enacted legislation and a broad range of employee benefits and labor issues.